EricGebhart/EricGebhart.github.io/_posts/2019-10-05-My-keyboards-firmware.md

 └── readme.md
 ```

-I'm currently playing with a viterbi and xd75re keyboards while I'm building a dactyl,
+I'm currently playing with a _viterbi_ and a _xd75re_ while I'm building a dactyl,
 So those will have other directories to go into.
 Just follow the path to your your keyboard.

+#### A little about hardware

-By the way, if you want to play and the ergodox isn't your thing, the
+If you want to play and the ergodox isn't your thing, the
 [xd75re](https://kprepublic.com/collections/xd75/products/xd75re-xd75am-xd75-xiudi-60-custom-keyboard-pcbkeyboards)
 is really nice and was super easy to build, I wish my now ancient ergodox had backlighting.